Living & Working

 - Other income (business and professional income derived from high value added activities, rental income, investment income and capital gains) – if the income can be liable to tax in the country of source in accordance with the Tax Treaty or the OECD Model Tax Convention, and it is not derived in Portugal nor obtained from a blacklisted country.

-- Category H (pensions) – if they are taxed in the source State in accordance with the Tax Treaty (where there is no Treaty, if the income is not deemed as derived in Portugal).
+- Category H (pensions) – if they are taxed in the source State in accordance with the Tax Treaty (where there is no Treaty, if the income is not deemed as derived in Portugal). in this case, a flat rate of 10% is charged.

 The golden visa is a residency by investment program, which came into force in Portugal in October 2012.
 It provides applicants with a temporary residence permits and enables them to live and work in Portugal, with minimum stay requirements of only 7 or more days, in the first year, and 14 or more days, in the subsequent years.